zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 int StopAllEffects();
 ```

-This method stops playing all audio effects.
+This method stops playing all the audio effects.

 ### Preload an Audio Effect (PreloadEffect)